J-McGurn/Cruise-Price-Tracking-WebApp/README.md

 - The script inserts this data into a local SQLite database (`cruises.db`).
 - **Updates Schedule:** TUpdates Schedule: The script is automatically executed via **GitHub Actions** **every day** at **9:00 AM UK** time.
-- **Important:** The repository itself does **not include the latest database updates**.
-Users cloning the repo will only get the current version of `cruises.db` at the time of latest commit.

 ## Screenshots
 ### Main Dashboard